 Developers who want to make their apps public often compile their projects and pack them into an APK file.
 This file contains the program’s code assets, resources, manifest file, and certificates.

 But a word of caution – before you download and install any APK file, make sure that you trust the source of the file.
 Make sure that your sources are 100% safe because malware, files that are designed to damage or do unwanted actions to your computer system, can be distributed in APK files.

 Gameloft released its first remake of the classic game in 2010.
 The video game was released for various platforms, including iOS, Android, Windows Mobile, Nintendo DSi, and BlackBerry.

-Gameloft’s remake was loosely based on the original 1970s version.
+Gameloft’s remake was loosely based on the beloved 1980s version.
 Gameplay was similar to MECC’s original game, where players had to push on a journey to the west while facing various challenges along the way.
 But this time around, Gameloft’s version took on a more video game approach with a simplified interface and better graphics.
 In this version, players could now explore more paths and play an assortment of mini-games such as panning for gold, fishing, and berry picking.

 |File Version||Oregon Trail v1.08|

 The Oregon Trail: American Settler (2011), popularly known as Pioneros